isaiah2k/phase-1-Project/Readme.md

-# Habit Tracker App
+# Habit Tracker Web App

-Welcome to my Habit Tracker app.
-I designed this tool to help stay on track with certain daily, weekly, or monthly tasks that I've struggled with doing for myself.
-Whether it's exercising, cleaning the house, or checking your emails daily, this app helps manage it all.
+Welcome to the Habit Tracker app.
+I designed this tool to help stay on track with certain daily, weekly, or monthly tasks that I've struggled with accomplishing for myself.
+Whether it's exercising, cleaning the house, or checking emails daily, this app helps manage it all.

 ## Features